knickers/visualizer-engine/README.md

-# Reciprocating Kinetic Extruder Visualizer
+# Kinetic Extruder Visualizer Pistons

 Kinetic visualizer pistons for a more discernibly dynamic extruder, inspired by extruder visualizers from other designers.
 Reciprocating Engine built to attach to your direct dive extruder motor.
 Can also attach to any motor which has screw holes in the corners.